Leon Leonwood Bean: History

 one of six sons.
 According to a grandson of Leon L. Bean, the latter's middle name may have been originally "Linwood" and accidentally changed to "Leonwood".
-In fact, in the Freeport Town Clerk's Report for the 1898–1899 period, a "Leon Linwood Bean" married a "Bertha Davis Porter" on September 28, 1898.
+In the Freeport Town Clerk's Report for the 1898–1899 period, a "Leon Linwood Bean" married a "Bertha Davis Porter" on September 28, 1898.

 Bean showed an early interest in business, earning his first money when he was nine years old.
 He learned that he could either attend the local fair or sell steel traps to his father, so he decided to sell the traps.
 Bean's parents died four days apart when Bean was 12 years old.
 He subsequently moved to South Paris, Maine, to stay with family.
 When Bean was 13 years old, he killed his first deer, and at 14 sold another that he had shot to two unsuccessful hunters.
-For two years until he was 18, Bean worked on an uncle's farm in West Minot, while attending school in the winter.
-At 18 Bean worked on a farm in East Hebron.
+For two years until he was 18, Bean worked on an uncle's farm in West Minot, while attending school at Hebron Academy in the winter.
+At 18, Bean worked on a farm in East Hebron.
 At 19, Bean attended a year long business course at Kents Hill School, paying his way by selling soap.

 In 1892, Bean worked in a Bangor creamery, followed by a job clerking in an Auburn clothing store.
-Bean married Bertha Porter in 1898.
+Bean married Bertha Porter (1865-1939) in 1898.
 They moved to Freeport, her hometown, where he worked in his brother Otho's dry goods and clothing store.
-They raised three children, Carlton, Warren and Barbara, before Bertha passed away in May 1939, age 73.
-Claire became his second wife in 1941.
+They raised three children, Lester Carl "Carlton" (1900–1967), Charles Warren "Warren" (1901–1971), and Barbara (1907–1985), before Bertha died in May 1939, age 73.
+Lucille Claire "Claire" Boudreau became his second wife in 1941.